-Bids for Construction ProjectsThe Transportation & Facilities Department Bids for Construction Projects are advertised on the Town of Cary website under Doing Business.
+Bids for Construction ProjectsThe Transportation & Facilities Department Bids for Construction Projects are advertised on the North Carolina Interactive Purchasing System (IPS).
+Access Cary's listings by scrolling down to and selecting NON STATE - Town of Cary.

 EasementsAn easement is a legal interest in property for a specific purpose, such as giving a company access to run a telephone line underground.
 Utility easements that are dedicated to the Town of Cary cover water and/or sanitary sewer lines and are typically 20 feet wide.
 After the easement is granted, the property owner continues to maintain the easement just like the rest of the yard.
 Ground covers or grasses may be planted within an easement.

 No trees or shrubbery of any size shall be placed within any Town utility easement because of the need for access by utility maintainers and line damage that tree and shrub roots can cause.
 Fences and landscaping improvements installed within the easement are subject to disturbance or damage during the Town's use of the easement and may be removed if the Town needs access for maintenance or utility line repair.
 Please send questions concerning easement locations or improvements to the Public Works and Utilities Department at (919) 469-4090.

 Flood ZoneFlood zone determination for higher risk areas is made by the Federal Emergency Management Agency (FEMA) The purpose of this determination is to designate areas in which flood insurance is required.
 For flood zone information, please email Billy E. Lee, Stormwater Engineering Manager, or call (919) 462-3932.